crodrigoquero/C4Imaging/README.md

 ## Project Domain Vocabulary

 - __WorkFlow Node__: In this project domain, a workflow node is just a Windows Service with a particular structure and behaviour.
 We can also call them as __WorkFlow States__.
-- __WorkFlow__: A series a WorkFlow Nodes working together, organised in a sequence which is intended to achieve a final result.
+- __WorkFlow__: A series a __WorkFlow States__ working together, organised in a sequence which is intended to achieve a final result.
-- __Work Order__: Text file containing a data structure in json format which describes a piece of work or job to be executed by a service.
+- __Work Order__: Text file containing a data structure in json format which describes a piece or sa sets of pieces of work or __tasks__ to be executed by a __state__ (service).

-## WorkFlow Vocabulary

 - __Activities__: Concrete actions execute inside a state.
 Each activity performs a different task, such as running a script, sending notifications, or requesting approvals.
 Activities can succeed or fail dependendng of the result of a task execution, which can result in actions performed by other activities.
 - __States__: Workflow states are used for dividing workflows into smaller stages.
 In the domain in this project, a state is a windows service.
 States represent stages in the lifecycle of a business process and can be named with any word that makes sense to you and your organization.
-Typical examples include Dispatched, Approved, Rejected, Completed, Confirmed, Pending, etc. So teny are __verbs in past tense__.
+Typical examples include Dispatched, Approved, Rejected, Completed, Confirmed, Pending, etc. So they are __verbs in past tense__.
-- Transitions:
-- Commands:
+- __Transitions__: The movement of a task from one state to another state is called a state transition.
+The number of states a task can move to, from a particular state is called possible state transitions.
+Transitions define the processing path of the workflow, depending on conditions defined in each activity.
+All conditions in an activity must have a transition and all transitions must have a connection to another activity or to the End activity.
+Transitions are used in complex workflows.
+They involves some sort of decision mechanism.
+- __Commands__: The commands are used to __move__ an Item (task) from one state to another.
+When I said "move" I meant that can be a coceptual move, not necessarily a phisical move.
+You can think of commands as links between states.
+Take all the states we already saw (_verbs in past tense__), turn them into simple present verbs, and you have all the possible commands of a given workflow.
+In programming terms, Commands are functions which can potentially send a state ina form of message to a mesage broker queue.
 - __Tasks__: Task is simple and atomic unit of work.
-Examples of task are running a script, sending notifications, or requesting approvals, etc.
+Examples of task are running a script, sending notifications, or requesting approvals, etc. You can conceptually and programatically divide a __Work Order__ into tasks.
 - __Actors__: Users and groups of users (roles).
 A work order is usually associated to an actor.

-Recomiendo leer la teoria de [State Machine WorkFlows](https://docs.microsoft.com/en-us/dotnet/framework/windows-workflow-foundation/state-machine-workflows) de Microsoft.
+- __Decision Tree__: According to wikipedia, a decision tree is *"a flowchart-like structure in which each internal node represents a "test" on an attribute (eg whether a coin flip comes up heads or tails), each branch represents the outcome of the test, and each leaf node represents a class label (decision taken after computing all attributes).
+The paths from root to leaf represent classification rules"*.
+You can think of workflows as a sort of decision trees.

+*REMARK: Perhaps you like to have a look on the theory of [State Machine WorkFlows](https://docs.microsoft.com/en-us/dotnet/framework/windows-workflow-foundation/state-machine-workflows) article from Microsoft.*

+*REMARK: In this early stages of the project development, I'm not going to implement all of these concepts, but is good to start getting familiar with them from now on.
+Any contribution or ammendment in the conceptual layer of this project will be appreciated.*

 ## System Architecture